-The trust received an initial land donation of 820 acres last year.
-The trust is currently developing funding for an additional acquisition of another 752 acres.
-The land the Trust is working to acquire is currently zoned “single 160”.
-Development pressure is intense due to critical housing shortages in the area.
-There remains the possibility of voters approving development in the future.
-With the acquisition of the additional acreage the Trust will be on its way to eventually preserving more than 4,000 acres for open space, critical habitat, endangered species protection and range land preservation.
+Development pressure in the Ventura Foothills is intense due to critical housing shortages in the area.
+The current 860 acres of Trust land, 752 acres of land under purchase agreement, and neighboring properties are some of the last remaining undeveloped, coastal view land of its size in coastal Ventura County.
+With the acquisition of the additional acreage the Trust will be on its way to eventually preserving more than 4,000 acres for open space, critical habitat, endangered species protection and rangeland preservation.

 The preserved area has tremendous potential to benefit the local community.
 Structured public access recreational programs will be initiated with preference given to the least intrusive activities for the preserved properties.
 These programs include guided hikes, bird watching, photography events, guided hikes to the famed Two Trees Historical Landmark, and establishment of educational programs such as “Conservation Ambassador’s” program for local students to learn about land preservation and agriculture.

 For more information please explore our website, visit us on social media or contact us directly.